Kish (Bible): Residence

 It appears that Kish resided at Gibeah.
 His tomb is said to be in Zela, in the region of Benjamin in modern-day Israel.

 Other biblical figures named Kish

 "Kish" is also the name of one of Mordecai's ancestors.
-Many equate him with the above, but some, including Ibn Ezra, argue that this is a different Kish.
+Many theologians, such as Antoine Augustin Calmet and Jacobus Tirinus, equate him with the above, but others, such as Ibn Ezra, argue that this is a different Kish.